MolBIFFM/diana/README.md

-The tool assembles protein-protein interaction networks from genes or proteins associated with mass spectrometric measurements capturing differential post-translational modification, optionally extending to interacting proteins, querying protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.
+The tool assembles protein-protein interaction networks from genes or proteins associated with mass spectrometric measurements capturing differential post-translational modification, querying protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, optionally extending to interacting proteins.

 The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by the protein-protein interaction network as well as the distribution